 Welcome to Sensible Sleep

 Sensible Sleep incorporates The Australian Centre for Education in Sleep, The Paediatric Sleep and Psychology Clinic, Snooze for Kids and The GeMSS Practice Certificate.
 It brings together information on sleep for parents, children, young people, health care professionals, teachers and community groups.
-We are a team of experienced psychologists and we assist with sleep as well as other related issues such as parenting, depression and anxiety.
-We are passionate about providing education and information about the importance of sleep and what happens when we don’t get enough.

 Sensible Sleep offers research-based information and gentle solutions and strategies to improve sleep health, now and for the future.